 The range of single origin chocolate bars produced by Bonnat has continuously increased since the 1980’s and consists of chocolate bars created from most of the cacao varieties found on the planet today, including some of the rarest and expensive such as the Chuao and Porcelana.
 With each harvest these single origin chocolate bars differ in their flavour, as with fine wine.
-It is one of Bonnat’s strengths as a chocolatier to retain and develop the flavour of the particular cocoa and its origin to its potential within the finished chocolate bar.
+It is one of Bonnat’s strengths as a bean to bar chocolatier to retain and develop the flavour of the particular cocoa and its origin to its potential within the finished chocolate bar.

 Bonnat chocolate is steeped in history and thrives on its family traditions and nostalgia.
 Bonnat has changed very little along the way compared to many brands but has continued to expand the Bonnat brand throughout the world and introduce many more exceptional single origin and plantation chocolates for us all to enjoy.

 Unique to Bonnat